 Can’t change your scenery?
 Shift your mindset.

 What to do?
 First, don’t despair.
-When it comes down to it, a vacation is more of a mindset than anything else.
+When it comes down to it, a traditional vacation is more of a mindset than anything else.
 (Think about it - have you ever booked travel seeking adventure and relaxation, only to find yourself stuck in the same habits and headspace, checking your work email every 15 minutes, caught in a web of worries and to-do lists from home?)

 Essentials to make your staycation feel like a vacation